denizcaygoz/Login-Todo-App-Backend/README.md

-# Backend Project - User Authentication and Todo Management
+# Spring Boot Backend Project - User Authentication and Todo Management
 Backend project built using Spring Boot, to handle user authentication and todo list management.
 The authentication system uses JWT tokens for secure login and registration.
 Also, the application provides GET and POST endpoints to retrieve and update user todo lists.
 🔗 **[Login-Todo-App-Backend Frontend Project](https://github.com/denizcaygoz/Login-Todo-App)**